dmendres/DataProductsProject/PowderFinderPitch.md

 [PowderFinder](https://dmendres.shinyapps.io/DataProductsProject) is a Shiny web-app which can suggest alternate powders and starting loads!

-- Published tables rank and compare smokeless powders by burn rate, so similar burn rates are, within limits, interchangable, [for example, see the ADI equivalents table ](http://www.adi-powders.com.au/handloaders/equivalents.asp).
+- Published tables rank and compare smokeless powders by burn rate [for example, see the ADI equivalents table ](http://www.adi-powders.com.au/handloaders/equivalents.asp).
-- PowderFinder uses the documented recipes and and smokless powder characteristics (burn rate, density and other predictors) to suggest alternate powders.
+- PowderFinder uses the documented recipes and and smokless powder characteristics (burn rate, density and other predictors) to suggest alternate powders for further research.
-- PowderFinder builds regression models from these predictors to predict starting loads for the suggested powders.
+- PowderFinder builds regression models from the predictors to predict starting loads for the suggested powders.
-- **DISCLAIMER all load information presented here and in the PowderFinder app is illustration of proof of concept and must not be used for actual cartridge loads.
-Check all loads against published sources!**
+- **WARNING all load information presented here and in the PowderFinder app is illustration of proof of concept and must not be used for actual cartridge loads.
+Check all loads against published sources!
+Do not use burn rate tables to substitute powders.**

 PowderFinder fills in the gaps